 Certification

-This page explores the different resources at your disposal for both the updates to the Governing Requirements of Certification Programs and the Standard for Certification Programs (AISC 207-20).
-Whether you are looking for the Standard or how its updates will affect your QMS, you’ll find it here on this easy-to-navigate page.
-You’ll also be able to review a series of audit guides based on what certification or endorsement you hold, plus the Hydraulic Navigation Guide provides information about the Standard’s new (as of 2021) sixth chapter.
+This page explores the different resources available for the updates to the Governing Requirements of Certification Programs (GRs) and the Standard for Certification Programs (AISC 207-23).
+You can access a series of audit guides based on what certification or endorsement you hold to help identify changes.
+Plus, we have listed the answers to the most common questions we have been receiving.
 Be sure to check them all out!

 - Governing Requirements for Certification Programs